dmorse/pscfpp/README.md

   - All possible 2D and 3D lattice systems (i.e., orthorhombic, monoclinic,
     etc.)

-  - Automatic optimization of unit parameters so as to minimize free energy
+  - Automatic optimization of unit parameters in SCFT so as to minimize free energy density

-  - Imposition of any user-selected space-group symmetry
+  - Imposition of any user-selected space-group symmetry in SCFT

-  - Built-in "database" of all 230 3D space groups and 17 2D plane groups
+  - Built-in database of symmetry operations for all 230 3D space groups and 17 2D plane groups for use in SCFT

   - Availability of a companion package
     [Polymer Visual](<https://github.com/kdorfmanUMN/polymer_visual/>)
     for visualization of periodic structures

-Features specific to the pscf_pc CPU program for periodic structures are:
+Features specific to SCFT calculations performed with the pscf_pc CPU program are:

   - Inhomogeneous density constraints (a "mask")